m59peacemaker/svelte-modal/README.md

 ## TODO

+This README is missing a lot of stuff
 Figure out how to expose the vanilla js service AND vanilla JS component AND svelte component

 ## example